How BYOD Impacts Device Security

 Thus, maintaining a secure BYOD environment means managing access across a large sprawl of devices and operating systems — an onerous task that can leave a company open to potential vulnerabilities due to disparate policies and processes.

-Mobile threats to look out for
+Mobile security threats to look out for

 In Verizon’s 2020 Mobile Security Index Report, 29% of companies faced a regulatory penalty as a result of a mobile-related security compromise.
 Many on-prem threats still apply to mobile and remote workers — the use of easily guessed login credentials, for example, is a very common high-risk behavior that users will have to consider no matter what device they’re using — but there are a handful of cyber threats that mobile workforces should give special thought to as they adopt BYOD policies.